Nanci Griffith

-Griffith toured with various other artists, including Buddy Holly's band, the Crickets; John Prine; Iris DeMent; Suzy Bogguss; Judy Collins and The Everly Brothers.
-Griffith recorded duets with many artists, among them Emmylou Harris, Mary Black, John Prine, Don McLean, Jimmy Buffett, Dolores Keane, Willie Nelson, Adam Duritz (singer of Counting Crows), the Chieftains, John Stewart; and Darius Rucker (lead singer of Hootie & the Blowfish).
-Griffith had a backing band which she referred to as the Blue Moon Orchestra.
+Griffith toured with various other artists, including Buddy Holly's band - the Crickets, John Prine, Iris DeMent, Suzy Bogguss, Judy Collins, and the Everly Brothers.
+Griffith recorded duets with many artists, among them Prine, Emmylou Harris, Mary Black, Don McLean, Jimmy Buffett, Dolores Keane, Willie Nelson, Adam Duritz (of Counting Crows), the Chieftains, John Stewart, and Darius Rucker.
+Griffith referred to her backing band as the Blue Moon Orchestra.

-Early life and career
+Early life

-Nanci Griffith, the youngest of three siblings, was born in Seguin, Texas, but raised in Austin, the place her family moved to shortly after her birth.
-Nanci's mother Ruelene was a real estate agent and amateur actress, her father, Marlin Griffith, was a graphic artist and barbershop quartet singer.

-Nanci Griffith began her career as a singer performing in a local coffeehouse, aged 12.
-Her father took her to see Townes Van Zandt as a teenager.
-At the age of 14, she did her first professional gig at the Red Lion Cabaret in downtown Austin.
-Nanci's debut album, There’s a Light Beyond These Woods, was released in 1978, with a cover designed by her father.
+Griffith, the youngest of three siblings, was born in Seguin, Texas, and grew up in Rollingwood, a suburb of Austin, where her family moved shortly after her birth.
+Her mother Ruelene was a real estate agent and amateur actress; her father, Marlin Griffith, was a printer, publisher, graphic artist and barbershop quartet singer.
+Griffith began her music career at age 12, singing in a local coffeehouse.
+When she was a teenager, her father took her to see Townes Van Zandt.
+At 14, she performed her first professional gig at the Red Lion Cabaret in downtown Austin.